MahirIslam009/CS171/README.md

 ### Description of Question and Research Topic (5 Sentences):
 This project looks at using the machine learning tools we used in class to predict used car prices and car fuel efficiency based off real-world datasets.
 Each team member focuses on one dataset:
-- **Author 1:** Car Price Prediction
+- **Mahir Islam:** Car Price Prediction
-- **Author 2:** Fuel Efficiency Prediction
-For car prices, we will compare a Decision Tree with a Multi-Layer Perceptron.
+- **Kaulan Serzhanuly:** Fuel Efficiency Prediction For car prices, we will compare Linear Regression, K Nearest Neighbors, Decision Tree, Random Forest, Bagging, Voting, and Multi Layer Perceptron.
 For fuel efficiency, we compare a Linear Regression model with a MLP to see how non-linear learning affects accuracy.
 We want to see which model performs better for each task and understand how they differ in accuracy.